Owen C. King | research overview

 Think of well-being and the goodness of a person's life as species of what is good for a person—i.e., personal goodness, in contrast to goodness simpliciter.
 And consider the class of response-dependence theories of personal goodness that say, roughly, that what is good for a person (in some way) is what she is disposed to desire or to favor under certain conditions.
 A prima facie problem for these theories is that not everything a person is disposed to desire or to favor seems good for her.
 A person may desire preservation of remote wetlands.
 But, if the wetlands are preserved, that is not in any straightforward sense good for her; it does not increase her well-being or improve her life, especially if she is unaware of it.
 The solution I advance is that the desires that are relevant to personal goodness have a special sort of content: they have de se or essentially indexical content.
 If this is right, it shows us something distinctive about what is good for persons; it shows how well-being, goodness of a life, and the like, are bound up with a distinctively first-personal kind of thinking.

-An ethical issue for machine learning emerges when we notice that judgments and inferences, even when issuing from a reliable mechanism, may not be ethically neutral.
+Modern AI systems based on machine learning excel at making predictions about unobserved phenomena on the basis of instances already observed.
+An ethical issue for automated prediction emerges when we notice that judgments and inferences, even when produced by a reliable mechanism, may not be ethically neutral.
 For example, judgments based on certain stereotypes may be objectionable, even when accurate.
-Humans tend to be guided and constrained by a sense of discretion when making these judgments, but machine learning systems have no such guidance.
-This gives rise to some morally worrisome scenarios—particularly, I think, when machine learning systems are tasked with predicting, classifying, or describing what people are thinking.
-I am currently working on three papers related to this sort of worry.
+Humans tend to be guided and restrained by a sense of discretion when making these judgments.
+An automated system designed with a narrow set of objectives is not similarly restrained.
+I have become convinced that this gives rise to some morally worrisome scenarios—particularly, when machine learning systems are tasked with predicting, classifying, or describing what people are thinking.
+I have been working on several papers exploring these issues.

-I am especially interested in one issue in Computing Ethics which, unlike the papers just described, is not directly related to machine learning.
+I am especially interested in one issue in Computing Ethics which, unlike the papers just described, is not directly related to automated prediction.
 The issue is about whether and under what conditions computing should be considered a profession, in the way that medicine, engineering, librarianship, and law are professions.

 This paper is an attempt to develop some conceptual resources—particularly the concept of an anti-feature—helpful for articulating ethically significant aspects of the relationship between software developers and end-users.
 After describing many examples of anti-features and considering several definitions proposed by others, I explain what all anti-features have in common.
 Roughly, an anti-feature is some software functionality that (1) is intentionally implemented, (2) is not intended to benefit the user, (3) makes the software worse, from the standpoint of the intended user.
 (This makes anti-features distinct from both features and bugs).
-I argue that, if we are to consider software development a profession, a condition on a person having the status of professional software developer is that she be unwilling to implement anti-features.
+I argue that, if we are to consider software development a profession, a condition on a person having the status of professional software developer is that she exercise forbearance regarding the implementation of anti-features.